borntofrappe/data-analysis-with-python/README.md

 # Data Analysis with Python

-Notes and solutions to earn the _[Data Analysis with Python](https://www.freecodecamp.org/learn/data-analysis-with-python)_ certification on the FreeCodeCamp curriculum.
+Notes and solutions to earn the _[Data Analysis with Python](https://www.freecodecamp.org/learn/data-analysis-with-python)_ certification on the freeCodeCamp curriculum.

 Run the scripts with Python.